e-mny/astro_portfolio_2025/README.md

 - [ ] Motion-based Effects (Parallax Scrolling)
 - [ ] Contact Form with reCAPTCHA to Prevent Spam
 - [ ] Interactive Timeline or Work History Section
+- [ ] Footer to always stay at the bottom for all pages.

 ### Blog-related Stuff (if it is implemented)